hang-on/Versus/README.md

 (Power on) > 5 > 6 > 4 > 3 > 2 > 0 > 1 > 3 ....

 ##The Main Loop
-Versus' structure is actually inspired by studies on disassembled Atari 2600 games.
+Versus' structure is actually inspired by studies of disassembled Atari 2600 games.
 Every object is called once every cycle of the loop.
 This has really improved my workflow as the game started to grow.
 For example: I came to a point where I needed a menu, and I just created a menu object and squeezed it into the loop.
+This structure allows me to 'hack in' new elements and features as I go along, without the code turning spaghetti on me!
 ```asm
 ; --------------------------------------------------------------
 .section "Main Loop" free                                      ;